reddit/CodableRPC/README.md

 }
 ```

+The included [example project](https://github.com/reddit/CodableRPC/tree/main/Example) demonstrates using CodableRPC to communicate between a UI test and the iOS app under test.

 ## Configuration

 Both `RPCServer` and `RPCClient` can be initialized with custom configurations, though the defaults should be reasonable for simple workloads.
 See the documentation on `RPCServerConfig` and `RPCClientConfig` for details.